 Based on the 2010 Census, the U.S. Census Bureau defined a new boundary for the Raleigh urbanized area, which includes the Towns/Cities of Apex, Cary, Fuquay-Varina, Garner, Holly Springs, Knightdale, Morrisville, Raleigh, Rolesville, Wake Forest and Youngsville.
-The urbanized area boundary was updated based on results of the 2010 Census.
+The CAMPO planning area also extends beyond the UZA.